Make a difference

 Rabbi Meyer H. May is the Executive Director of the Simon Wiesenthal Center and Museums of Tolerance, having joined the Center in the fall of 1978, its second year.

-As the chief development officer of the Simon Wiesenthal Center, Rabbi May and his team have raised well over $500 million in support of the Simon Wiesenthal Center and its multi-faceted divisions.
+As the chief development officer of the Simon Wiesenthal Center, Rabbi May and his team have raised well over $700 million in support of the Simon Wiesenthal Center and its multi-faceted divisions.
 Specifically, Rabbi May directs the Center’s capital expansion campaigns and its annual $30 million international fund-raising campaigns.
-He is currently guiding the $100 million capital campaign to build the Center for Human Dignity: Museum of Tolerance Jerusalem.
+He is currently guiding the $200 million capital campaign and endowment to build the Museum of Tolerance Jerusalem.

 Rabbi May is past-President of the Rabbinical Council of California and serves on a number of non-profit boards; among them Artscroll’s Mesorah Heritage Foundation, Bnos Devorah High School, and the Canadian and United Kingdom Friends of the Simon Wiesenthal Center.

 Raised on the East Coast, Rabbi May graduated in 1976 from Nova University with an M.S. in guidance and counseling.
 He was ordained in New York in 1977 by the Rabbi Isaac Elchanan Theological Seminary of Yeshiva University.
 In the Spring of 1978, Rabbi May received his Officer’s Commission and served his country as a U.S. Army Chaplain (Reserves).